-The park management can reduce or eliminate park features if they are not agreed upon in a signed lease or rental agreement.
+• The park management can reduce or eliminate park features if they are not agreed upon in a signed lease or rental agreement.

-#44 Can the park owner or manager move lot lines without permission from residents whose spaces are affected?
+#45 Can the park owner or manager move lot lines without permission from residents whose spaces are affected?

-Before moving a lot line, the management must obtain a permit from the enforcement agency, usually the Department of Housing (HCD), or a local agency, and verify that the park has obtained the consent of homeowners affected by the lot line change.
+Before moving a lot line, the management must obtain a permit (H&S Code Sec.
+18610.5) from the state Department of Housing and Community Development and verify that the park has obtained the consent of homeowners affected by the lot line change.
 However, in some older parks there are no markers or defined lot lines and no plot maps indicating where the lot lines should be.
 In cases where there is no documented evidence of original lot lines, HCD may not be able to determine that the lot line has been moved and that a permit is required.
 The issue then becomes a legal matter between the park management and the affected homeowners.
+Recap:

-- A permit is required from the state Dept. of Housing before the park moves lot lines. - In old parks with no official lot line maps, moving lot lines may require legal or regulatory oversight.
+• A permit is required from the state Dept. of Housing before the park moves lot lines.

+• In old parks with no official lot line maps, moving lot lines may require legal or regulatory oversight.

-#45 Can the park manager force residents to pay for maintenance or removal of a tree on their space and for maintenance of their driveway?
+#46 Can the park manager force residents to pay for maintenance or removal of a tree on their space and for maintenance of their driveway?